Moving on from a job can mean a lot of changes, but wherever life takes you next, you can rest assured that Qantas Super will be right by your side.

 What do I need to know if I'm retiring?

-With our income account you can:
+With an income account you can:

 1. Tax applies to investment earnings for income accounts for transition to retirement members.
 2. Russell Investments: ‘The 10/30/60 Rule’, January, 2015.
 3. Conditions apply.
 Minimum and maximum drawdown limits apply.